Our knowledge of orthopaedics. Your best health.

 Recovery from a laminectomy without fusion may take only 1 to 2 months because the bones do not have to fuse.

-The fusion process takes time.
+Pars repair and fusion recovery both take more time.
 It may be several months before the bone is solid, although your comfort level will often improve quickly.
+Immobilization with a brace is often initially recommended.

 For more information about spinal fusion and recovery: Spinal Fusion